geospatial-jeff/raster-codecs/README.md

    data (ex. blosc, zstd, lz4, msgpack).
 Aligning the two under the same interface lets us utilize both with the same code!

-This allows us to use the compressions provided by `imagecodecs` in zarr arrays.

 The `numcodecs` interface is built around python's buffer protocol.
 Numpy implements this buffer protocol, and `imagecodecs` is built around numpy.
 So this all works out pretty well.